2023 Guide to Patient Support Services

 For patients on a BMS CAR T-cell therapy (Abecma or Breyanzi), Cell Therapy 360 provides access and reimbursement support, 24/7 on-call assistance, and a Scheduling and Apheresis Portal.

 Cell Therapy 360 may be able to enable access to CAR T-cell therapy for your uninsured patients or for those patients whose insurance excludes coverage for CAR T-cell therapy and have financial need.
-Eligible patients have a household income of no more than 600% of the federal poverty level.

 Patients enrolled in the Cell Therapy 360 program can also receive posttreatment monitoring assistance as well as 24/7 access to a field medical director with CAR T-cell therapy clinical experience.

-Enroll your patients in Cell Therapy 360 online or call 888-805-4555.
+To enroll your patients in Cell Therapy 360, visit Cell Therapy 360 or call 888-805-4555.

 TABLE BMS Oncology Drugs